emqx/cloud-docs/en_US/connect_to_deployments/electron_sdk.md

-# Connect via Electron SDK
+# Connect to deployment through MQTT.js using Electron

 This article mainly introduces how to use [MQTT](https://www.emqx.com/en/mqtt) in Electron projects, and complete a simple MQTT desktop client, and implement the connection, subscription, unsubscribe, messaging and other functions between the client and [MQTT broker](https://www.emqx.com/en/cloud).

+## Pre preparation

+### Obtain MQTT server

+- Using the [free public MQTT server](https://www.emqx.com/zh/mqtt/public-mqtt5-broker) provided by EMQX (Only supports one-way authentication), this service is based on EMQX's [fully hosted MQTT message cloud service](https://www.emqx.com/zh/cloud) Create.
+The server connection information is as follows:
+  - Broker: **broker.emqx.io**
+  - TCP Port: 1883
+  - SSL/TLS Port: 8883
+  - WebSocket Port: 8083
+  - WebSocket TLS/SSL Port: 8084
+- You can also create [your own EMQX Cloud deployment](../create/overview.md), and the deployment status is **running**.
+Click on the deployment card to enter the overview page to obtain relevant connection information.
+In addition, you also need to set a username and password on the deployed `Authentication & ACL` > `Authentication` page for subsequent connection verification.

+### New project

 [Electron](https://www.electronjs.org/) is an open-source software framework developed and maintained by GitHub.
 It allows for the development of desktop GUI applications using web technologies: it combines the Chromium rendering engine and the Node.js runtime.
 Electron is the main GUI framework behind several notable open-source projects including Atom, GitHub Desktop, Light Table, Visual Studio Code, and WordPress Desktop.[^1]

 A basic Electron includes three files: `package.json` (metadata) `main.js` (code) and `index.html` (graphical user interface).
 The frame is provided by the Electron executable file (electron.exe on Windows, electron.app on macOS, electron on Linux).
 Developers are free to add flags, customize icons, rename or edit Electron executable files.

-## Preconditions

-> 1. The deployment has been created.
-You can view connection-related information under Deployment Overview.
-Please make sure that the deployment status is running.
-At the same time, you can use WebSocket to test the connection to the MQTT server.
-> 2. Set the user name and password in `Authentication & ACL` > `Authentication` for connection verification.

-## New project

 There are many ways to build a new project, but here is a brief list of a few: